Financial Aid & Scholarship Services

 Elements of Financial Aid Satisfactory Academic Progress:

 - Qualitative Progress: Undergraduate students must maintain a cumulative GPA of at least 2.0 (a C- average).
-Grade point values are:
+Graduate students must maintain a cumulative GPA of at least a 3.0 (a B average).

 Completion Rate: Students must complete a minimum of 70 percent of all coursework (registered credit hours) attempted at NMSU.
 Any course with a grade of withdraw (W), incomplete (I), repeats (RR), failure (F), audit (AU), or no credit (NC) is not considered completed coursework.
 Repeated courses are included in the calculation.